QUESTION: WHERE DO YOU FIND IDEAS?

 - Research appropriate places to which you can submit your work.
 Each publication has its own needs, process, and timeline.

-- You should always submit your best work, work that you feel confident about.
+- Only submit your best work, work that you feel confident about.
 Make sure to carefully edit it.

 - Follow submission requirements exactly.